Seasonal Safety Advice

 - Identify alternative exits to use if your nearest exit were to be blocked by fire.

-- Walk the escape routes (including stairwells) from your room to familiarise yourself with them, ensure that they are clear and that they lead to a safe place outside the building.
+- Walk the escape routes (including stairwells) from your room to familiarise yourself with them, ensure they are clear and lead to a safe place outside the building.

 - Familiarise yourself with how to raise the alarm should you observe any symptoms of fire.
-This will normally be via actuation of a break glass point Many break glass points in other countries require you to push/pull a switch to activate the alarm after you have broken the glass in the call point.
+This will normally be actuation of a break glass point.

 - Rendezvous points – ensure all your family/party knows where to meet following an evacuation of your building.